JaqiGates/udacity-adventure-game/README.md

 # Udacity Adventure Game
 This project was submitted to Udacity during the Intro to Programming Nanodegree course.
-It is a simple Python adventure game created from scratch.
+It is a text-based Python adventure game created from scratch.
 In this game, a dog lover goes through a simple morning routine before work.
 Their decisions add to their `minutes` which will eventually dictate whether the player gets:
 1. 🔥 Fired.
 2. 💰 A raise.
 3. 🏆 A promotion and new office! 🥳